tomice/tomice.github.io/_posts/2025-02-23-back-to-basics-folder-structure-deep-dive.md

 The scripts directory contains a variety of utility scripts to help with tasks related to the build process, configuration, testing, performance monitoring, and more.
 These scripts enhance the development and build experience within the Yocto ecosystem.
-I'll highlight a few of them, but it is definitely worth checking out as there are many more than the ones I list here.
+I'll categorize some of these and highlight a few of them, but it's definitely worth checking out as there are many more than the ones I list:

-### Highlights in the Scripts Folder

-#### 1. **Automation and Build Scripts**
+### Automation and Build Scripts

 - **`buildall-qemu`**: Automates the process of building and testing recipes across multiple QEMU machine configurations.
 See the